Leveraging Stochasticity for Open Loop and Model Predictive Control of Complex Fluid Systems: Introduction and Related Work

-Stochastic fields are systems represented by stochastic partial differential equations (SPDEs) and can be found in various applications ranging from applied physics to robotics and autonomy \cite{chow2007stochastic,da1992stochastic,StochasticNavierStokes_2004,SPDEs_Neural2017,Pardouxt_1980,PhysRevE_Bang1994,RAMA_SPDEs_Economics_2005,Belavkin_ControlV1_2005,Belavkin_ControlV2_2005}.
-The \textit{Poisson-Vlassov} equation in plasma physics, the Heat, \textit{Burgers} and \textit{Navier-Stokes} equations in fluid mechanics, the \textit{Zakai} and \textit{Belavkin} SPDEs in classical and quantum filtering, are just some examples of infinite-dimensional stochastic systems.
-Despite their significance to many areas of science and engineering, there is very little work on algorithms for stochastic control of such systems.
+Many complex systems in nature vary spatially and temporally, and are often represented as Stochastic Partial Differential Equations (SPDEs).
+These systems are ubiquitous in nature and engineering, and can be found in fields such as applied physics, robotics, autonomy, and finance~\cite{chow2007stochastic,da1992stochastic,StochasticNavierStokes_2004,SPDEs_Neural2017,Pardouxt_1980,PhysRevE_Bang1994,RAMA_SPDEs_Economics_2005,Belavkin_ControlV1_2005,Belavkin_ControlV2_2005}.
+Examples of stochastic spatio-temporal processes include the \textit{Poisson-Vlassov} equation in plasma physics, the Heat, \textit{Burgers} and \textit{Navier-Stokes} equations in fluid mechanics, the \textit{Zakai} and \textit{Belavkin} equations in classical and quantum filtering.
+Despite their ubiquity and significance to many areas of science and engineering, algorithms for stochastic control of such systems are scarce.

+The challenges of controlling SPDEs include significant control signal time-delays, dramatic under-actuation, high dimensionality, regular bifurcations, and multi-modal instabilities.
+For many SPDEs, existence and uniqueness of solutions remains an open problem, and when solutions exist, they often have a weak notion of differentiability if at all.
+Their performance analysis must be treated with functional calculus, and their state vectors are often most conveniently described by vectors in an infinite-dimensional time-indexed Hilbert space, even for scalar 1-dimensional SPDEs.
+These and other challenges together represent a large subset of the current-day challenges facing the fluid dynamics and automatic control communities, and present difficulties in the development of mathematically consistent and numerically realizable algorithms.